Located at Johnson County Executive Airport and Lee’s Summit Airport

 And our six-seat Piper Saratoga with a useful load of over 1,300 lbs

 With a number of approved Certificated Flight Instructors, the Club is an excellent option for student pilots seeking a private pilot's certificate.
 We do accept a limited number of student pilots into our membership.
 The Club's approved CFIs are qualified to provide instruction towards any certificate or rating.
 Whether you want to learn to fly, earn an instrument rating, or obtain your commercial certificate or become a flight instructor, our CFIs can get you there.

 -About the Club-

-Formed in 1967 at Olathe Naval Air Station (now New Century Airport), the Flying Club of Kansas City (formally the Kansas City Navy Aero Club) has been in operation for nearly 50 years.
+Formed in 1967 at Olathe Naval Air Station (now New Century Airport), the Flying Club of Kansas City (formally the Kansas City Navy Aero Club) has been in operation for over 50 years.
 With a focus on safety, the club has maintained an enviable safety record over its many years of operation.

 The Club's airplanes fly an average of 300 hours annually.
 Our airplanes are well-maintained with an emphasis on ensuring a high dispatch rate while still ensuring the highest level of safety.

 Our Club members range from students just starting out to retired airline and military pilots with many thousands of hours.
-While the Clubs name, location and airplanes have changed over the past thirty years, it is still dedicated to providing low-cost, safe flying in quality airplanes in the Kansas City Area.
-Check out the links above to learn more, or feel free to email us with questions or to join up
+While the Clubs name, location and airplanes have changed over the past fifty years, it is still dedicated to providing low-cost, safe flying in quality airplanes in the Kansas City Area.
+Check out the links above to learn more, or feel free to email us with questions or to join up.